The sound during calls is bad

-If you experience poor sound quality during calls, try these actions one after the other.
-Verify after trying each action whether the problem was resolved before trying the next one.
+If you experience that the sound quality is bad during calls, try these actions one after the other.
+Verify after trying each action whether the problem was solved before trying the next one.

 - Check the network signal strength in the status bar to make sure your device is connected to a network.
 If the signal is weak or you have no signal, move to an open location that is free from obstructions, or get close to a window.